This article will talk about the Best Methods to Save Water since this one is one of the top necessity of our body.

 We are fortunate to have an all-day, full-week, whole-year access to clean water.
 Getting a drink of water has become as easy for us as turning on the nearest tap.
 Understandably, this ease of convenience has made us take the considerable resources required in getting fresh water to every Australian home for granted.

-So here are some small ways how we can play a big part in the reduction of water use, protecting the freshwater ecosystem, while also saving money on our water bills.
+So here are some Best Methods to Save Water, how we can play a big part in the reduction of water use, protecting the freshwater ecosystem, while also saving money on our water bills.

 - Get those leaky Taps fixed – Even a tap that drips at a snail’s pace can waste up to 20,000 litres per year.
 That is about two months worth of water you use on a daily basis.
 This is a precious resource you pay for but never use.